-To marginalize, an alternative factorization into prior and likelihood is used,
+To marginalize, an alternative factorization into prior and likelihood is used, where the likelihood is defined by marginalizing s as

-$$p(e, l, D) = p(e, l) p(D | e, l),$$
+$$p(e, l, D) = p(e, l) p(D \mid e, l),$$

 3The R counterpart, 'ifelse', is slightly different in that it is typically used in a vectorized situation.
 The conditional operator is not (yet) vectorized in Stan.